 ii.
 The false things men take glory in – wisdom, might, riches, fame – are not only misguided, they are lower.
 The greatest glory, the highest aspirations, the greatest exultation are fulfilled in God and our true understanding and knowledge of Him.

 iii.
-One way to state the problem of humanity is that it constantly allows itself to be satisfied with these low and lesser glories.
+One way to state the problem of humanity is that it constantly allows itself to be satisfied with these lower and lesser glories.
 In the understanding and knowledge of God are greater wisdom, might, and riches than can be known merely among men.

 d.
-That I am the LORD, exercising lovingkindness, judgment, and righteousness in the earth: This understanding and knowledge of God has specific characteristics.
+That I am the Lord, exercising lovingkindness, judgment, and righteousness in the earth: This understanding and knowledge of God has specific characteristics.
 It isn’t an unspeakable mystical experience; it is:

 · An encounter with His lovingkindness, the hesed or covenant-love of God to His people.